-STATISTICAL PROFILE ON FEMALE GENITAL MUTILATION/CUTTING Female genital mutilation/cutting (FGM/C) refers to "all procedures involving partial or total removal of the female external genitalia or other injury to the female genital organs for non-medical reasons."
+STATISTICAL PROFILE ON FEMALE GENITAL MUTILATION/CUTTING

+Female genital mutilation/cutting (FGM/C) refers to "all procedures involving partial or total removal of the female external genitalia or other injury to the female genital organs for non-medical reasons."
 More than 125 million girls and women alive today have been cut in the 29 countries in Africa and the Middle East where FGM/C is concentrated.
 As many as 30 million girls are at risk of being cut before their 15th birthday if current trends continue.
 FGM/C is a violation of girls' and women's human rights and is condemned by many international treaties and conventions, as well as by national legislation in many countries.
 Yet, where it is practised FGM/C is performed in line with tradition and social norms to ensure that girls are socially accepted and marriageable, and to uphold their status and honour and that of the entire family.
 UNICEF works with government and civil society partners towards the elimination of FGM/C in countries where it is still practised.

-1. World Health Organization, Eliminating Female Genital Mutilation: An interagency statement, WHO, UNFPA, UNICEF, UNIFEM, OHCHR, UNHCR, UNECA, UNESCO, UNDP, UNAIDS WHO, Geneva, 2008, p.
-4. 1965 National decree/legislation banning FGM/C passed (amended in 2000) SELECTED STATISTICS ON WOMEN'S STATUS of women 20-24 years were married or in union before age 15 of women 20-24 years were married or in union before age 18 40 % of women 20-24 years have given birth by age 18 of women 15-49 years think that a husband/partner is justified in hitting/beating his wife under certain circumstances of women 15-49 years make use of at least one type of information media at least once a week (newspaper, magazine, television or radio)
+1. World Health Organization, Eliminating Female Genital Mutilation: An interagency statement, WHO, UNFPA, UNICEF, UNIFEM, OHCHR, UNHCR, UNECA, UNESCO, UNDP, UNAIDŞ WHO, Geneva, 2008, p.
+4.

+National legislation criminalizing FGM/C passed in some states

+KEY STATISTICS ON WOMEN'S STATUS

+17% of women 20-24 years were married or of women 20-24 years were married or in union before age 15